-- HPV vaccinated women still require cervical screening as the HPV vaccine does not protect against all the types of HPV that cause cervical cancer.
+- HPV vaccinated women still require cervical screening as the HPV vaccine does not protect against all the types of HPV that can cause cervical cancer.

 New evidence about cervical screening has found that screening for HPV every five years is more effective than, and just as safe as, screening with a Pap smear every two years.
 Because of this more effective test, women will only need to screen every five years, regardless of whether or not they have had the HPV vaccination.

 The new Cervical Screening Test detects HPV, which is the first step in developing cervical cancer.
 Persistent HPV can cause abnormal cell changes that may lead to cervical cancer.
 However, this usually takes a long time, often more than 10 years.
-While the Pap smear could detect abnormal cell changes, the new Cervical Screening Test will detect the persistent HPV that causes the abnormal cell changes that if left untreated, may eventually lead to the development of cervical cancer.
+While the Pap smear could detect abnormal cell changes, the Cervical Screening Test detects the persistent HPV that causes the abnormal cell changes that if left untreated, may eventually lead to the development of cervical cancer.

 Screening every five years can detect persistent infections which may be of concern and avoids detecting infections that are likely to go away on their own within one to two years.